top of page

 7. Audit-Proof in 30 Minutes a Month

-2. Reconcile with bank deposits vs. taxable sales.
+2. Reconcile bank deposits with taxable sales.

 4. File and pay in MN e-Services before the 20th.